aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/signaturelineoptions/_index.md

 ---
 title: SignatureLineOptions
 second_title: Aspose.Words for C++ API Reference
 description: Allows to specify options for signature line being inserted.
 Used in DocumentBuilder.
+To learn more, visit the  documentation article.
 type: docs
 weight: 781
 url: /cpp/aspose.words/signaturelineoptions/